This scenario is a kind of “hub world,” a place where PCs can get together and discover multiple possible storylines, threats and opportunities.

 On the 4th Floor, the Railyard Collective meets regularly to discuss community projects and catch up on local happenings.

-On the 21st Floor, you can find a camp of refugee Sentient anthroids, trying to scrape together a life of their own, huddling around what available power sources they can find.
+On the 21st Floor, one finds a camp of refugee sentient anthroids, trying to scrape together a life of their own, huddling around what available power sources they can find.

 As this is mainly an anarchist commune, the PCs can travel freely wherever they want and will generally be welcomed as long as they are respectful and kind.